-- Nore in books, nor on the internet can I find one picture of a work made by Jean-Marius Raffaëlli.
-Searching for his works on the internet you mostly get works of Jean-François Raffaëlli, who signes his works with J-F Raffaëlli’, which distinguishes him clearly from Jean-Marius.
+Searching on the internet you mostly get works of his more famous older brother Jean-François Raffaëlli, who signes his works with J-F Raffaëlli’, which distinguishes him clearly from Jean-Marius.
 But not all of the works attributed to Jean-François are signed.
 So it’s especially interesting to research the unsigned etchings attributed to Jean-François Raffaëlli, if it is possible that they could be made by Jean-Marius.
-But since Jean-Marius died very young he probably didn’t produce a lot of art-work.
-It doesn’t help that the six etchings he showed with the 5th ‘impressionist’ exposition had no specific title.
-It is interesting anyway to research if one of the contemporary art-critics mentions a work of Jean-Marius.
+But since Jean-Marius died very young he didn’t produce a lot of art-work.

 - Getty.edu (Thesaurus of artists and people by the Getty Research Institute or: Getty Union List of Artist Names = ULAN; ©2004 J.Paul Getty Trust = iR60)